Antonio-Calderon-Gordon/Network_Biology_Group_6C_Project/README.md

 - See "Packages.R" file to check the necessary R packages to run the script that was used in this project.
 - See "Outputs" folder to have a look at all the output that has been generated throughout the course of our project.
 - See "Resources" folder to have a look at the dataset used, drug extension data, generated lists with genes and processes, etcetera.
+- See "Projects" > "Tasks" to check how we have divided the workload for this project.